Sonictherocketman/johnny-cache/README.md

 - HTTP `Last-Modified` Headers
 - HTTP `ETag` Headers

-When a request misses the cache due to an expired cache entry, an `If-Modified-Since` header is added to your request giving the destination server one last chance to leverage the cache.
+When a request misses the cache due to an expired cache entry, an `If-Modified-Since` or `If-None-Match` header (depending on which is available) is added to your request giving the destination server one last chance to leverage the cache.

 ## Usage